-For those who don't know already, shiny Pokémon are rare, alternately-colored creatures that appear in the Pokémon series.
+For those who don't know already, shiny Pokémon are rare, alternately colored creatures that appear in the Pokémon series.
 Sometimes shinies are super obvious, like the case of the sheep Pokémon Wooloo whose normal form has white fleece but has a shiny variant with black fleece.
 However, others are far more subtle, like how a shiny Pikachu only has a slightly different shade of yellow.

-How to catch shiny Pokémon in Sword and Shield: A few things to know
+Shiny Pokémon in Sword and Shield: A few things to know

 - Unlike Let's Go, Pikachu!, and Let's Go, Eevee!, you can't tell if a Pokémon is shiny when you're walking around.
 You must engage it in a battle to tell if it's shiny.

 - Unlike previous games, you cannot get a shiny starter.
 Don't try to soft-restart your game; it will just be a waste of time.